 Besides initially being out of bounds, the Gils ski area is also not easy to access, and is another reason why such amazing stashes of snow can be found long after other runs at Sun Peaks are all skied out.
 Even though Gil's is now in-bounds, it is still not serviced by a chairlift and a 10-15 minute hike is required.

 But ask pretty much anyone who has experienced the Gil's if the hike is worth it, and the answer will almost invariably be YES!!!
-The runs may be short but for many, a trip to the Gil's is not t o be missed.
+The runs may be short but for many, a trip to the Gil's is not to be missed.

 Especially after all the recent tree removal and glading work was done which greatly extended the vertical and opened up the terrain more for some amazing runs.

 Guides are highly recommended!
 Professionally certified Canadian Ski Guides hold daily Introduction to Back-country ski camps in the Gil's area at Sun Peaks.
 While this is not a certification type of course, it is highly recommended as students learn the basics of avalanche gear, partner rescue, reading the terrain, and snow science.
-Submit the form below to learn more about Gil's and back-country courses.
+Submit the form below to learn more about Gil's and beyond the back-country courses.

-Intermediate to expert skiers and boarders can either take the Burfield Chair up to the Top of the World area, or take the Sunburst Express Chair and then the Crystal Chair up to the top.
+Intermediate to expert skiers and boarders can either take the Burfield Chair up to the Top of the World area, or take the Sunburst Express Chair and then the new Crystal Chair up to the top.

 From the Burf, head down 5 Mile a short distance, and from Crystal just cross the 5 Mile run to either Gil's Hike that travels above the West Bowl, or via Gil's Traverse and hike in to enter "Inner Gil's".